-- To elect the four Class II director nominees specifically named in the Proxy Statement for a term of three years. - To approve, on an advisory basis, the compensation paid by the Company to its named executive officers. - To approve, on an advisory basis, the frequency of future advisory votes to approve the compensation paid by the Company to its named executive officers. - To ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2021. - To consider any other business properly brought before the meeting.
+- To elect the three Class III director nominees specifically named in the Proxy Statement for a term of three years. - To approve, on an advisory basis, the compensation paid by the Company to its named executive officers. - To ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022. - To consider any other business properly brought before the meeting.

-Shareholders of record at the close of business on April 26, 2021 are entitled to notice of, and entitled to vote at, the Annual Meeting and any adjournments or postponements thereof.
+Shareholders of record at the close of business on April 25, 2022 are entitled to notice of, and entitled to vote at, the Annual Meeting and any adjournments or postponements thereof.

-To attend the Annual Meeting, you must demonstrate that you were a Bright Horizons shareholder as of the close of business on the record date of April 26, 2021, or hold a valid proxy for the Annual Meeting from such a shareholder.
-To be admitted to the virtual Annual Meeting, visit www.virtualshareholdermeeting.com/BFAM2021 and enter your 16-digit control number included on the Notice of Internet Availability of Proxy Materials, proxy card or voting instruction form.
+To attend the Annual Meeting, you must demonstrate that you were a Bright Horizons shareholder as of the close of business on the record date of April 25, 2022, or hold a valid proxy for the Annual Meeting from such a shareholder.
+To be admitted to the virtual Annual Meeting, visit www.virtualshareholdermeeting.com/BFAM2022 and enter your 16-digit control number included on the Notice of Internet Availability of Proxy Materials, proxy card or voting instruction form.
 We encourage you to log-on prior to the start time for the meeting.
-You will have the opportunity to vote your shares and ask questions at the Annual Meeting by following the instructions available on www.virtualshareholdermeeting.com/BFAM2021.
+You will have the opportunity to vote your shares and ask questions at the Annual Meeting by following the instructions available.